iSPIRT/depa-training/scenarios/brats/README.md

 ## Scenario Description

-This scenario demonstrates how a deep learning model can be trained for Brain MRI Tumor Segmentation using the join of multiple medical imaging datasets (potentially PII sensitive, due to combination of quasi-identifiers such as biodata or possiblity of volumetric facial reconstruction).
+This scenario demonstrates how a deep learning model can be trained for Brain MRI Tumor Segmentation using the join of multiple medical imaging datasets (potentially PII sensitive, due to combination of quasi-identifiers such as biodata or possibility of volumetric facial reconstruction).
 The Training Data Consumer (TDC) building the model gets into a contractual agreement with multiple Training Data Providers (TDPs) having annotated MRI data, and the model is trained on the joined datasets in a data-blind manner within the CCR, maintaining privacy guarantees (as per need, keeping in mind the privacy-utility trade-off) using differential privacy.
 For demonstration purpose, this scenario uses annotated Brain MRI data made available through the BraTS 2020 challenge [[1, 2, 3]](README.md#references), and a custom UNet architecture model for segmentation.

 The end-to-end training pipeline consists of the following phases: